jbwaring/Instaframe_2/README.md

 Important Note: This project uses CocoaPods:
 > To open the project, open Instaframe.xcworkspace and NOT Instaframe.xcodeproj
+> Pods.xcworkspace is not managed in source control.
+When you clone the repository, run $pod install to download Pods dependencies.

 Used Pods:
 >pod 'Firebase/Auth'<br />